bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Labs/openmp/lab1.md

 rld.
 ```

 Understanding race conditions, how they can happen and how to avoid them, is at the core of parallel programming.
-But more about that next time.